-Total Points = 400 (3 Professional Development Activities x points each = 200 points for EI; 100 points for PDA2; 100 points for PDA3):
+Total Points = 200 (2 Professional Development Activities x points each = 100 points):

-- There are 3 Professional Development Activities throughout the course. - Each 1/3 of the course will include an assignment that involves analyzing theoretical and scholarly concepts and communicating how these concepts translate into professional applications. - Detailed instructions for how to complete and submit each assignment are provided in the assignment description in each module. - Professional Development Activities should be completed individually. - There are NO MAKE-UP Professional Development Activities unless specifically allowed by university policies; see Attendance, Late Submissions, and Extensions section of the syllabus.
+• There are 2 Professional Development Activities throughout the course.

+- Each 1/2 of the course will include an assignment that involves analyzing theoretical and scholarly concepts and communicating how these concepts translate into professional applications. - Detailed instructions for how to complete and submit each assignment are provided in the assignment description in each module. - Professional Development Activities should be completed individually. - There are NO MAKE-UP Professional Development Activities unless specifically allowed by university policies; see Attendance, Late Submissions, and Extensions section of the syllabus.